Using R in Query Editor

 In the Transform tab, select Run R Script and the Run R Script editor appears (shown in the next step).
 Notice that rows 15 and 20 suffer from missing data, as do other rows you can't see in the following image.
 The steps below show how R can (and will) complete those rows for you.

-For this example, we'll enter the following script code:
+For this example, enter the following script code:

 library(mice) tempData <- mice(dataset,m=1,maxit=50,meth='pmm',seed=100) completedData <- complete(tempData,1) output <- dataset output$completedValues <- completedData$"SMI missing values"